5-HTTLPR: Neuroimaging

 and the functional magnetic resonance imaging (fMRI) brain scans have also been correlated to the polymorphism.

 Especially the amygdala brain structure has been the focus of the functional neuroimaging studies.

 Electrophysiology

 The relationship between the Event Related Potentials P3a and P3b and the genetic variants of 5-HTTLPR were investigated using an auditory oddball paradigm and revealed short allele homozygotes mimicked those of COMT met/met homozygotes with an enhancement of the frontal, but not parietal P3a and P3b.
-This suggests a frontal-cortical dopaminergic and serotoninergic mechanism in bottom-up attentional capture.
+This suggests a frontal-cortical dopaminergic and serotonergic mechanism in bottom-up attentional capture.

 Other organisms

 In rats (Rattus rattus) berberine increases 5-HTTLPR activity.